 \section{Introduction}

-Distributionally robust optimization (DRO) addresses decision-making problems under uncertainty of the data distribution for stochastic optimization models.
-Since parameterized uncertainty set construction, e.g., moments \cite{bertsimas2000moment,delage2010distributionally} and deviations \cite{chen2007robust} ambiguity sets may encompass an overly broad range of distributions significantly different from the reference, recent research has increasingly focused on non-parametric discrepancy-based ambiguity sets \cite{ben2013robust,namkoong2016stochastic,wang2016likelihood,mohajerin2018data,blanchet2019quantifying,gao2023distributionally}, which have a tunable radius that quantifies the uncertainty level.
-In this paper, we focus on this category of discrepancy-based DRO problem
+Distributionally robust optimization (DRO) addresses inference and decision-making problems under uncertainty of the data distribution for stochastic optimization models.
+Since parameterized uncertainty set constructions, e.g., moments \cite{bertsimas2000moment,delage2010distributionally} and deviations \cite{chen2007robust} ambiguity sets, may encompass an overly broad range of distributions significantly different from the reference, recent research has increasingly focused on non-parametric discrepancy-based ambiguity sets \cite{ben2013robust,namkoong2016stochastic,wang2016likelihood,mohajerin2018data,blanchet2019quantifying,gao2023distributionally}, which have a tunable radius that quantifies the uncertainty level.
+In this paper, we focus on this category of discrepancy-based DRO: